• Home

 Cambridge, MA 02139

-Hello@BostonLIVGroup.com
+[email protected]

 617-694-7244

-The LIV Group along with some of the members of this group are considered *a team* and all of them are licenced and affiliated with Berkshire Hathaway HomeServices Commonwealth Real Estate.
+The LIV Group along with some of the members of this group are considered *a team* and all of them are licensed and affiliated with Berkshire Hathaway HomeServices Commonwealth Real Estate.
 All information contained herein is represented to the best of our knowledge.
 Prices, square footage, and dimensions are subject to change without notice.
 The information is provided for informational purposes only.
-Berkshire Hathaway HomeServices Commonwealth Real Estate ©2021 BHH Affiliates, LLC.
+Berkshire Hathaway HomeServices Commonwealth Real Estate ©2025 BHH Affiliates, LLC.
 An independently owned and operated franchisee of BHH Affiliates, LLC.
 Berkshire Hathaway HomeServices and the Berkshire Hathaway HomeServices symbol are registered service marks of Columbia Insurance Company, a Berkshire Hathaway affiliate.
 Equal Housing Opportunity.
 Information not verified or guaranteed.
 If your home is currently listed with a Broker, this is not intended as a solicitation.

 • Home

-• 140 Otis Street
+• 140 Otis St 1 and 2

 • Sold